xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 For the first round, just make the three procedures stubs that do nothing _but_ call `GetChar`.

 Does this program work?
-Well, it would be hard put NOT to, since we're not really asking it to do anything.
+Well, it would be hard put _not_ to, since we're not really asking it to do anything.
 It's been said that a C compiler will accept virtually any input without choking.
-It's certainly true of THIS  compiler,  since in effect all it does is to eat input characters until it finds a ^Z.
+It's certainly true of _this_  compiler,  since in effect all it does is to eat input characters until it finds a ^Z.

 Next, let's make  `GetClass`  do something worthwhile.
 Declare the